-Religious / Cultural dress or grooming
+Religious / Cultural dress

 - 1.34 RAN members who have a requirement to wear specific religious items with the RAN uniform as an integral part of their faith are approved to do so.
 These specific items include turbans for men of the Sikh faith and hijabs, long sleeved white smocks and full body swimming attire for female Muslim members.
-These items are approved in order to allow members of different faiths the opportunity to meet their religious practices that enables all Australians, regardless of their cultural or religious backgrounds, to make a valued contribution to Australia's prosperity and security through service in the RAN. - 1.35 Turbans.
-Turbans for men of the Sikh faith are to be white in colour when wearing RAN service dress uniform and black when worn with DPNU.
-When wearing a turban, the appropriate beret rank badge is to be affixed at the apex of the triangle of the headband.
-Initial procurements costs will be reimbursed to the member upon their application, through their Divisional Staff, to the Navy Uniforms section.
-Subsequent and ongoing maintenance and replacement will be at the member's own expense through the utilisation of UA.
+These items are approved in order to allow members of different faiths the opportunity to meet their religious practices that enables all Australians, regardless of their cultural or religious backgrounds, to make a valued contribution to Australia's prosperity and security through service in the RAN.

+- 1.35 The ADF inventory of religious uniform items available to RAN members includes:

+- a.
+Turbans

+- b.
+Hijab

+- c.
+Physical training attire